jina-ai/dalle-flow/README.md

 ### Hardware requirements

-DALL·E Flow needs one GPU with 21GB memory at its peak.
-All services are squeezed into this one GPU.
+DALL·E Flow needs one GPU with 21GB VRAM at its peak.
+All services are squeezed into this one GPU, this includes (roughly)
+- DALLE ~9GB
+- GLID Diffusion ~6GB
+- SwinIR ~3GB
+- CLIP ViT-L/14-336px ~3GB

+The following reasonable tricks can be used for further reducing VRAM:
+- SwinIR can be moved to CPU -3GB
+- CLIP can be delegated to [CLIP-as-service demo server](https://github.com/jina-ai/clip-as-service#text--image-embedding)

 It requires at least 40GB free space on the hard drive, mostly for downloading pretrained models.